byronwall/byronwall.github.io/about/index.md

    - Interacted with Oracle databases as well for pulling quality data at the plant.

 ###have used
 This list includes those technologies that I did more than nothing but less than a lot.
-With a reference book and 30 Stackoverflow tabs, I could type, erase, curse, retype and ultimately reach a target.
+With a reference book and 30 Stack Overflow tabs, I could type, erase, curse, retype and ultimately reach a target.

  - Java
    - Built a Spring RTS AI for Balanced Annihilation using Java.